-My global health research seeks to rigorously document impacts of sustainable intervention models for effective implementation of biomedical science advances in communities to prevent or reduce burden of infectious and chronic diseases such as HIV/AIDS.
+My implementation science research in microbiology and global health explores sustainable models for moving biomedical science advances into communities to prevent or reduce burden of infectious and chronic diseases such as HIV/AIDS and diabetes.

-As a Fulbright Faculty Scholar (2012-13) working in the Copperbelt region of Zambia, we completed a cross-over validaity study on impact of the Trusted Messenger Intervention approach on how religious leaders networks address HIV and AIDS in their communities.
-Since 2010, an immersion course "Global Impact of Microbes: Fieldwork" engages U-M undergraduates in this research.
+As a Fulbright Faculty Scholar (2012-13), I worked in the Copperbelt region of Zambia on a cross-over validity study for outcomes of the Trusted Messenger intervention that engages religious leaders networks in addressing HIV and AIDS.
+Since 2010, I lead an immersion course "Global Impact of Microbes: Fieldwork" for study abroad of U-M undergraduates in community engagement research.

 We seek to develop sustainable models to translate biomedical science advances into practical use for control of infectious and chronic diseases.
-Current studies engage global networks of religious leaders to help eliminate HIV/AIDS using the Trusted Messenger Intervention (TMI) to increase prevention efforts.
-TMI uses fundamental principles from virology, social network theory, health behavior/health education and theology to reframe HIV/AIDS for religous leaders as community gatekeepers.
-Through rigorous studies in targeted regions of Zambia, we seek to document impact, validate and define key elements of TMI as a low-cost highly effective vehicle for implementing biomedical advances.
+Current studies use the Trusted Messenger intervention (TMi) at field sites with community networks of religious leaders to help eliminate HIV/AIDS.
+TMi applies fundamental principles from virology, social network theory, health behavior/health education and theology to reframe HIV/AIDS for religious leaders as community gatekeepers.
+In targeted regions of Zambia, we seek to document impact, validate and define key elements of TMi as a low-cost highly effective vehicle for implementing biomedical advances.

-We envision that such a network approach can be adapted to use trusted messenger gatekeepers in almost any community to address high priority preventable infections or chronic medical or environmental issues.
-Some of the most obvious where vaccines or interventions are well-established include measles, infant mortality, malaria, cholera, diarrheal diseases, cervical cancer, some other types of cancer, fistula, cardiovascular disease or hepatitis.
+We envision that such a network approach can be adapted to use trusted messenger gatekeepers to address a wide range of issues.
+Some where vaccines or interventions are well-established include measles, maternal and infant mortality, malaria, cholera, diarrheal diseases, HPV and cervical cancer, fistula, diabetes, cardiovascular disease or hepatitis.

-My laboratory research sought to understand molecular mechanisms of how human pathogenic viruses enter into cells to mediate early events of infection, membrane fusion and spread, and how these affect disease.
-Laboratory-based studies with herpesviruses (HSV-1, HSV-2, PRV) and influenza virus examined virus entry, cellular receptors, herpesvirus tropism and pathogenesis, protein structure/function, membrane fusion, genetic variation and approaches to control diseases from microbial pathogens.
+My laboratory research sought to understand how human pathogenic viruses enter into cells to mediate early events of infection, membrane fusion and spread.

 Fuller, A.O.
 (2008).
 Breaking the Silence: A science-based prevention intervention that empowers faith leaders to address challenges of HIV/AIDS.
 J. Interdenominational Theological Center.
 35 (1-2): 191-202.